snowplow/documentation/docs/getting-started-on-snowplow-bdp-enterprise/setup-guide-aws/index.md

 ### Setup the Snowplow deployment role

 The last step is to set up the Snowplow deployment role.
-This is a role assumed by the machine user to make changes with terraform.
+This is a role assumed by the machine user to make changes with Terraform.

 1. Navigate to https://console.aws.amazon.com/iam/home#/roles$new?step=type&roleType=crossAccount
 2. Select Create role and for trusted entity type select AWS account.
 - Account ID: 793733611312
-- Do not require MFA, as Snowplow needs to be able to assume the role via headless Nomad jobs.
+- Do not require MFA, as Snowplow needs to be able to assume the role via headless jobs.
-3. Attach IAMFullAccess policy.
+3. Attach the `IAMFullAccess` policy.
 If a Permission Boundary was set on the admin role, then add this boundary to the bottom section of permissions page.
-- Role name: SnowplowDeployment.
+- Role name: SnowplowDeployment
 - Role description: Allows the Snowplow Team to programmatically deploy to this account.
 4. Copy the Snowplow deployment role ARN.
 You will need to share this role with us as part of filling out the setup form in Snowplow BDP console.